Christopher de Leon: 2000–2019: Further critical and commercial success

-Between 2000 and 2010, De León only appeared in ten films and ventured further into television.
+Between 2000 and 2010, De Leon only appeared in ten films and ventured further into television.
 In 2000, he hosted the Filipino edition of the game show Who Wants to Be a Millionaire?
 Veronique del Rosario-Corpus, Viva Television president, revealed that he underwent training and workshops to prepare for his first hosting stint.
 He later received a nomination for Best Game Show Host at the PMPC Star Awards for Television.
 The following year, De León starred with an ensemble cast in Laurice Guillen's American Adobo, which premiered at the San Diego Asian Film Festival.
 In 2002, he starred in the romantic drama series Ang Iibigin ay Ikaw as well as its sequel, Ang Iibigin ay Ikaw Pa Rin (2003).
 The same year, he appeared with Vilma Santos in the film adaptation of Lualhati Bautista's novel Dekada '70, under the direction of Chito Roño.
-The film premiered at the 28th Metro Manila Film Festival.
-His performance earned him Best Actor nominations from Gawad Urian and Luna.
-In 2003, De León was among the council in the second season of StarStruck.
-He next appeared in the second instalment of Mano Po 2: My Home and reprised his role in Mano Po III: My Love, in 2004.
+The film premiered at the 28th Metro Manila Film Festival, with his performance earning him Best Actor nominations from Gawad Urian and Luna.

+In 2003, de Leon starred in the romance film Pangarap Ko ang Ibigin Ka, in which he was paired once again with singer Regine Velasquez; the film was originally planned to be directed by Yam Laranas, but Louie Ignacio was ultimately named as its director.
+In the same year, De Leon starred in the drama film Mano Po 2: My Home, and he appeared in the 2004 sequel, Mano Po III: My Love, as a different character.
+In 2004, De Leon was among the council in the second season of StarStruck.
 He also appeared in the drama series Hanggang Kailan.
 In 2005, he had a role in the third installment of Now and Forever, Agos.
-The same year, he was an antagonist in the fantasy drama Darna.
+The same year, he was an antagonist in the superhero television series Darna.

-In 2006, De León played the role of a banking magnate in the romantic family drama Maging Sino Ka Man and later reprised his role in the sequel, Maging Sino Ka Man: Ang Pagbabalik, which aired in 2007.
+In 2006, De Leon played the role of a banking magnate in the romantic family drama Maging Sino Ka Man and later reprised his role in the sequel, Maging Sino Ka Man: Ang Pagbabalik, which aired in 2007.
 He next starred with an ensemble cast in Joel Lamangan's Blue Moon.
-De León then appeared in the pilot episode of the drama series Pangarap na Bituin, followed by a supporting role in Kahit Isang Saglit (2008).
-De León also starred opposite Angel Aquino in Eddie Romero's final directorial effort, Faces of Love (2007).
+De Leon then appeared in the pilot episode of the drama series Pangarap na Bituin, followed by a supporting role in Kahit Isang Saglit (2008).
+De Leon also starred opposite Angel Aquino in Eddie Romero's final directorial effort, Faces of Love (2007).
 In 2009, he had supporting roles in the drama series Lovers in Paris and Sana Ngayong Pasko.
-Later that year, De León appeared in the film Mano Po 6: A Mother's Love, which premiered at the 35th Metro Manila Film Festival.
+Later that year, De Leon appeared in the film Mano Po 6: A Mother's Love, which premiered at the 35th Metro Manila Film Festival.